jamumford/ECHR_Article6_ADM_Ascribe/README.md

 If you use the datasets provided in this repository, or if you want to gain a deeper understanding of the context and methods behind the creation of these datasets, please refer to the following paper:

-**Combining a Legal Knowledge Model with Machine Learning for Reasoning with Legal Cases**

-Citation Format:
 Mumford J, Atkinson K, Bench-Capon T. (2023).
 Combining a Legal Knowledge Model with Machine Learning for Reasoning with Legal Cases.
 In Proceedings of the Nineteenth International Conference on Artificial Intelligence and Law. https://doi.org/10.1145/3594536.3595158